Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/01-genomics-with-R-&-bioconductor-I.md

 library(IRanges)
 ```

 ### Working with genomic region data

-[GenomicRanges](https://bioconductor.org/packages/release/bioc/html/GenomicRanges.html) is an extremely useful package from the BioConductor project for working with genomic regions and coordinates in R, and lies at the core of numerous other BioConductor packages such as [BSgenome](https://bioconductor.org/packages/release/bioc/html/BSgenome.html), [rtracklayer](https://bioconductor.org/packages/release/bioc/html/rtracklayer.html) and [VariantAnnotation](https://bioconductor.org/packages/release/bioc/html/VariantAnnotation.html).

-As discussed above, various types NGS assays may result in a specific set of regions of interest for further downstream analysis.
-For example, coding regions in RNA-seq, transcription-factor signal peaks in ChIP-seq, or accessible chromatin in ATAC-seq.
-Being able to store, query, and manipulate genomic regions in critical in facilitating downstream analysis of these regions.
+Numerous NGS analyses result in a set of genomic regions of interest that you wish to assess in further downstream analysis.
+For example, coding regions in RNA-seq, transcription-factor binding sites in ChIP-seq, or accessible chromatin in ATAC-seq.
+Being able to store, query, and manipulate genomic regions is an extremely common and fundamental downstream analysis task of genomics data.

+The *IRanges* and *GenomicRanges* form the core functionality for working with genomic region data in Bioconductor, with IRanges providing much of the basic functionality that is then extended specifically for genomics data by GenomicRanges.
+We will first discuss the basic methods implemented in IRanges before discussing the GenomicRanges package.

-The *IRanges* package provides an efficient way to achieve these tasks on basic sets of integer ranges.
-The *GenomicsRanges* package then builds upon the IRanges functionaility to enable storage and manipulation of genomic regions on annotated sequences (chromosomes). in the below example, you can see an example set of regions on chromosome 1 of the human genome.
-These regions could be anything of interest, e.g. and NGS read, exon coordinates, TF peaks.
+#### The *IRanges* package

+In the below example, we have an example set of genomics regions from chromosome 1 of the human genome.
+These regions could be anything of interest, e.g. an NGS read, exon coordinates, TF peaks.
+IRanges uses a specific set of methods and object classes to efficiently store the integer data representing these regions.

 <p align="center">
 <img src="../figures/iranges-basics.png" title="xxxx" alt="context"
 	width="90%" height="90%" />
 </p>

-For the purposes of IRanges however, simply consider them as a set of integer regions.
-In the figure, we can see how these would be specified in R if we used the `IRanges()` constructor function to generate an `IRanges` class object of the integer regions shown in orange.
-Each object shows that each region has a `start`, `end` and `width`.

-We could construct these two regions with the following code:
+IRanges objects are generated using the `IRanges()` constructor function, which can then be printed to the console to show their start/end positions and width.
+We could generate `IRanges` class objects for two of the regions shown in the above example using the following code.

 ```r
 # 1st region
 IRanges(start = c(1), width = 4)